dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 endmodule
 ```

 This code behaves like a multiplexer.
 There is no error in this code.
 The `default` statement makes the case statement complete, so no latch is inferred.
-Let us view the waveform:
+Viewing the waveform:

 ![Waveform of comp_case — correct MUX behaviour](../images/image48.png)

-From the waveform, we can see that the code behaves like a multiplexer, as expected.
+From the waveform, it can be seen that the code behaves like a multiplexer, as expected.
 There is no inferred latching.
 Thus, there are no issues in the code.

 ![Synthesis result of comp_case — MUX confirmed](../images/image49.png)

-The synthesis also confirms that there is MUX-like behaviour.
+The synthesis also confirms MUX-like behaviour.

 ---